AjinkyaSambare/MatchPrediction/readme.md

 ```

 **Key Actions**:
-- Uses `joblib` to serialize and save the model and its encoders.
+* Uses `joblib` to serialize and save the model and its encoders

 ### Web Interface (`streamlit_main.py`)

-- **Purpose**: Provides a graphical user interface to interact with the trained model.
+* Purpose: Provides a graphical user interface to interact with the trained model
-- **Features**:
+* Features:
-  - **User Input**: Allows users to input match conditions such as teams, venue, and toss decisions.
+  * User Input: Allows users to input match conditions such as teams, venue, and toss decisions
-  - **Model Interaction**: Processes input through the model to predict outcomes.
+  * Model Interaction: Processes input through the model to predict outcomes
-  - **Result Display**: Shows the predicted probabilities and outcomes in a user-friendly manner.
+  * Result Display: Shows the predicted probabilities and outcomes in a user-friendly manner

-### Explantion to Streamlit Script
+### Explanation to Streamlit Script

-### Part 1: Importing Libraries
+#### Part 1: Importing Libraries

 **Code Snippet:**
 ```python
 import streamlit as st